naorlivne/drone-metronome/README.md

 Drone plugin for deploying to [metronome](https://dcos.github.io/metronome/).

-Drone plugin to build and publish Docker images to a container registry.
-For the usage information and a listing of the available options please take a look at [the docs](http://plugins.drone.io/drone-plugins/drone-docker/).

 ## Usage

 This plugin can be used to deploy applications to a Metronome server, it will create\update the given Metronome tasks as needed.